thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 <img src="/assets/images/premium_prediction_distribution_cat_features.png" alt="distribution" width="600">

 **Key actionable insights**
-- Balanced Distributions Overall.
+- The distributions are balanced in overall.
 - No major imbalance, so no special resampling (e.g., SMOTE) is needed for these features.
 - The categorical features can be safely included in modeling without adjustment.

-#### Check the Distribution Categorial Features
+#### Check the Distribution of Numerical Features

 #### Check the Distribution and Boxplot of Target Variable (Premium Amount)